Biden takes a political hit but brings Americans home - KESQ

 Three of those part of Monday’s deal – Emad Sharghi, Morad Tahbaz and Siamak Namazi – had been in jail for more than five years.
 The identities of the other two Americans are not publicly known.

-Biden administration officials stressed the $6bn in funds released money will only be able to be used by Iran for humanitarian purchases and each transaction will be monitored by the US Treasury Department.
+Biden administration officials stressed the $6 billion in funds released money will only be able to be used by Iran for humanitarian purchases and each transaction will be monitored by the US Treasury Department.

 But in the heat of the 2024 campaign, the nuances of the pact are already lost.